What is a Chamber of Commerce?

 Is there a special price for sole traders?

-Membership runs for a twelve month period from the date on which you join.
-After this time your membership will auto-renew every year until resignation is submitted in writing.
+Membership runs for a 12-month period from the date on which you join.
+After this time your Membership will auto-renew every year until resignation is submitted in writing.
 Resignation must be at least 30 days before the next renewal anniversary.

-As with any investment, you get out of membership what you put in.
-But we aim to make it as easy as possible for you to achieve maximum benefit from your membership.
-By being a Chamber member you have a dedicated team just a phone call away on hand to help you with any problems which may arise.
-From a legal enquiry to customer sourcing, from international trade documentation to skills training and much, much more.
+As with any investment, you get out of Membership what you put in.
+We aim to make it as easy as possible for you to achieve maximum benefit from your Membership.

-Are your members just from Herefordshire & Worcestershire?
+Are your Members just from Herefordshire and Worcestershire?

-Although the vast majority of our Members are from one of the two counties, we do have businesses from other counties join the Chamber.
+Although the vast majority of our Members are from one of the two counties, we do have businesses from other counties join the Chamber to expand their business network.
+Businesses may also decide to join one or more Chambers locally.

 How is the Chamber related to other Chambers in the UK?